kodezi2025/elegant-cartflow/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with.

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/c3f40173-f269-4c04-a68a-0667d5d7d689) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?